dbvisel/bullivant/README.md

 # bullivant.js

 This makes mildly animated paged books.
+Demonstration is at https://danvisel.net/bullivant.
 Source code is in _/src_; distribution version is in _/dist_.

  * To install: _node install_
  * To build: _npm run production_